jenniferkellydata/United-States-Campsites-Analysis-Python/README.md

 # United-States-Campsites-Analysis-Python
-Analysis of United States Campsites data to identify relationships between the variables using Python as part of the Career Foundry course in Data Analytics.
+Analysis of United States Campsite data to identify relationships between the variables using Python as part of the Career Foundry course in Data Analytics.

 **Objective**